wp-plugins/the-holy-scripturizer/readme.txt

 = Default Bible Version and Supported Versions =

 Upon activation, the default Bible version is set to the English Standard Version (ESV).
-The default can be changed simply by changing the default Bible option on the `options --> Scripturizer` page in your Wordpress control panel.
+The default can be changed simply by changing the default Bible option on the `Options/Settings --> Scripturizer` page in your Wordpress control panel.

 Scripturizer supports many versions (soon to be all versions) from the Bible Gateway plus the NET, NRSV, and LXX.
 Therefore, the list of supported versions with their corresponding abbreviations (i.e. the abbreviations that you should use in your links) is as follows: